-Wherever you are in your undergraduate career, success is possible!
+Wherever you are in your academic career, success is possible!
 As you develop your own definition of success, use this information to guide your journey.

 Success in college occurs in three interconnected areas: achievement, engagement and persistence.

 Achievement is developing a plan and acquiring skills.
 Engagement is getting involved and making connections on campus and in your community.
 Persistence is continuing on your journey and preparing for what comes next.

 You will build a strong foundation for success as you gain experience in these areas.
 As you develop skills to succeed in college, you’ll also be preparing for life after college.
 When you reach your destination—graduation day—you’ll be ready with the skills needed to create lasting success wherever your path takes you.

 Developing and following an academic plan is key to staying on track.
 Your academic plan will allow you to map out short- and long-term actions to meet your goals.
 And these skills will last a lifetime—learning to set goals and then evaluating the outcome is a skill you will use again and again.

 Your advisor will help you develop an academic plan that’s right for you.
 While every student will have their own plan, keep the following in mind.
 This information applies to everyone!